Anon-Exploiter/ios-inject-frida/README.md

 It does **not** require macOS.
 You can run it on Linux/WSL (and the included GitHub Actions workflow uses `ubuntu-latest`).

+Note: the input IPA must contain a **decrypted** app binary (not App Store FairPlay-encrypted).
+Encrypted binaries cannot be patched/instrumented this way.

 ## Screenshot

 ![Example script run](https://i.imgur.com/25vdYFc.png)